Kristen McNabb: Club career

-OL Reign, 2017–2021
+OL Reign

 In January 2017, McNabb was selected by Reign FC as the 37th overall selection in the 2017 NWSL College Draft.
 After training with the Reign in preseason, she signed her first professional contract with the club on April 3, 2017.
 She made her debut starting for the club during the season opener on April 15 against Sky Blue FC.
 She scored her first professional goal on April 22 against the Houston Dash.
 Her performances in her first two seasons with the Reign earned her a new contract in late 2018, giving her the opportunity to play with the club in 2019.

 In October 2017, McNabb joined Australian club Melbourne Victory on loan for the off-season.
 She played in 11 matches during her loan spell and managed to score 1 goal, a header against Canberra United in October 2017.

-San Diego Wave FC, 2022–
+San Diego Wave

 In December 2021, San Diego Wave selected McNabb in the 2022 NWSL Expansion Draft.
 McNabb made her debut for the Wave on the club's inaugural match, a 1–1 draw against Angel City FC on March 19, 2022.
 She appeared in 5 of the 6 of the Wave's 2022 Challenge Cup games, playing 90 minutes in each fixture.
 During the Challenge Cup and parts of the 2022 season, McNabb played as a defensive midfielder, but she eventually ended back up in her more natural position of left-back.
 She scored her first goal for the club on July 10, 2022, in a defeat to Angel City FC.
 Midway through the 2022 season, McNabb's contract was extended through 2024.
 She finished the 2022 season with a career-high 2 goals and 24 games played.

 McNabb played in 14 games in 2023 before picking up a hip injury that rendered her unavailable from July to October.
 Her first game back would be the Wave's semifinal defeat to the OL Reign, on November 5, 2023.
 McNabb's lone goal of the season occurred on June 17, 2023, in a match against Californian rivals Angel City FC.
 She opened the scoring in the 57th minute with a left-footed strike through the legs of defender Ali Riley and into the back of the net.